It’s Apple’s old school smartphone. So, does its classic design still stack up? Read our iPhone 8 review now to find out.

 How does iPhone 8 compare against other Apple iPhones?

-The iPhone 8 has the same design as the iPhone SE 2022.
-However, the latter comes with a much newer chipset, will support iOS for longer and has a much better camera too.
+The iPhone 8 has the same design as the iPhone SE (2022).
+However, the latter comes with a much newer chipset, will support iOS for longer, and has a much better camera too.

-However, you can get newer models for not much more money that will offer the latest software for longer.
+You can get newer models for not much more money that will offer the latest software for longer.